reflectoring/reflectoring.github.io/_posts/2021-07-06-complete-guide-to-csrf.md

 We can notice in this HTML that the form action posts to the vulnerable website `myfriendlybank.com` instead of the malicious website.
 This represents the "cross-site" part of CSRF.
 The request sent to the vulnerable website is forged with values crafted by the attacker.
 In this example, the attacker sets the request parameters: `TransferAccount` and `Amount` to dubious values which are unknown to the actual user.

 4. The user is enticed into visiting the malicious website and clicking the submit button.
 The browser sends the cookie to the server that was received from the server after login.

-5. The server processes the request with the user's authentication context, and can do anything that an authenticated user is allowed to do.
-For example, transfer the amount to the attacker's account.
+5. Since the website is vulnerable to CSRF attack, the forged request with the user's authentication context, and can do anything that an authenticated user is allowed to do.
+In this example, transfer the amount to the attacker's account.

 Although this example requires the user to click the form button, the malicious page could just as easily run a script that submits the form automatically.

-This example although very trivial can be extended to scenarios where an attacker can performing other actions with more damaging potential like changing Alice's password and registered email which will block her access completely.
+This example although very trivial can be extended to scenarios where an attacker can performing other damaging actions like changing the user's password and registered email address which will block her access completely.

 Attackers often use social engineering websites to launch a CSRF attack by sending maliciously crafted URLs with attractive inducements.
 When the victim user clicks this URL, the user’s browser then sends the maliciously crafted request to the targeted Web application.
 The request will be processed, if the Web application is vulnerable to CSRF attack.